-MACD helps investors to understand the strength or weakness of the trends in the price-bullish or bearish.
+MACD helps investors understand the strength or weakness of the trends in the price-bullish or bearish.
 MACD also triggers technical signals when it crosses its signal line upwards or downwards.
-These crossovers’ pace is also considered a signal to gauge if a market is overbought or oversold.
+These crossovers’ pace is also a signal to gauge whether a market is overbought or oversold.

 Bands, envelopes, and channels enjoy a critical place in technical analysis and have an exciting history.
 It is known as an envelope when the trend lines are built over and above the current price.
 A simple moving average usually generates an envelope’s upper and lower bands at a prescribed distance above and below the moving average.
 The direction of the envelope depends on the direction of the moving average.